robreuss/VirtualGameController/README.md

 ## Some Use Cases
 **VirtualGameController** is a drop-in replacement for Apple's _Game Controller_ framework, so it can be easily integrated into existing controller-based games.

-**VirtualGameController** may be useful for you in the following cases:
+**VirtualGameController** may be useful in the following cases:

-- **Providing a pair of users with a shared gaming space (ARKit).** VGC makes it easy to implement a shared controller environment, so that a pair of users playing the same game on their respective devices will receive controller input data from both devices (users).
-A single set of block-based handlers can be implemented to handle input from both on-screen controls and controller data received from the opposite device.
-VGC also makes it easy to manage state across the devices by using custom elements.
 - **Developing and supporting software-based controllers.**  Enable your users to use their iPhone, iPad or Apple Watch to control your game, leveraging 3d touch and motion input.
+Especially useful with Apple TV.
 Inputs are flowed through the GCController API (that is, through the MFi profiles) and so your software-based controller will appear as a hardware-based controller.
 Easily send information from your game to your software controller (bidirectional communication).
 The API for creating a software-based controller is simple and easy-to-use.
+- **Providing a pair of users with a shared gaming experience (ARKit).** VGC makes it easy to implement a shared controller environment, so that a pair of users playing the same game on their respective devices will receive controller input data from both devices (users).
+A single set of block-based handlers can be implemented to handle input from both on-screen controls and controller data received from the opposite device.
+VGC also makes it easy to manage state across the devices by using custom elements.
 - **Creating a hybrid hardware/software controller using controller forwarding.**
 - **Supporting large numbers of controllers for social games.**  There are no imposed limits on the number of hardware or software controllers that can be used with a game.
 The two third-party controller limit on the Apple TV can be exceeded using controller forwarding (bridging), hybrid controllers and software-based controllers.
 - **Creating text-driven games.**  Support for string-based custom inputs makes it easy to create text-oriented games.
 Use of voice dictation is demonstrated in the sample projects.